 Some hostels don’t provide towels free of charge.
 An outrage!
 A microfiber travel towel may be the most useful item for budget travellers – it dries super quickly and takes up very little space in your luggage.

 Not only can you use it in penny-pinching hostels but you can take it to the beach, use it as you sit by the pool, or take it on a white water rafting trip… take a leaf from The Hitchhiker’s Guide to the Galaxy and take a towel with you wherever you go.

 3. Elastic clothes line

 This gadget saved us a load of money on laundry while we were backpacking through Europe.
 We took a small amount of washing powder and washed clothes in the bathroom sink, then hung them on an elastic clothes line by attaching the hooks to almost anything in the room (window handles, light fittings, bed posts, and chairs were unceremoniously used).

 This takes up very little space in your luggage and allows you to pack way less clothing.
 Go ahead, turn your room into a Chinese laundry and save those few extra dollars.

 4. Retractable Lock

-Forget bulky space-hogging headphones – when you have dorm mates with a hacking cough (thanks a bunch, random girl in Bratislava for keeping me awake all night) or are trying to block out those ladies having an unnecessarily loud conversation in your train carriage, noise cancelling earphones will be a godsend.
+When you have dorm mates with a hacking cough (thanks a bunch, random girl in Bratislava for keeping me awake all night) or if you’re trying to block out those ladies having an unnecessarily loud conversation in your train carriage, noise cancelling headphones will be a godsend.
 Of course, something to plug them in to would also be useful.